Measuring the joint spectral mode of photon pairs using intensity interferometry

 As a first test, we adjust the pump bandwidth using a bandpass filter so that the down-converted photons have an uncorrelated JSA, i.e. $f(\omega_1,\omega_2)= f_1(\omega_1)f_2(\omega_2)$.
 Bandpass filters are also used after the waveguide to eliminate the sinc-sidelobes from the down-converted spectra.
 We plot the measured $\arg \{ f(\omega_1,\omega_2) \}$ and $|f(\omega_1,\omega_2)|$ in Fig.~\ref{fig:results}(a) and (b), respectively.
 The latter can be compared with a conventional measurement of $|f(\omega_1,\omega_2)|$ where we block the reference and record two-fold coincidences [Fig.~\ref{fig:results}(c)].
 To quantify the degree of correlation between the down-converted photons, we perform a Schmidt decomposition of the complex JSA and obtain a Schmidt number of $K=1.02$.
 This number is close to unity which indicates that the down-converted photons are indeed uncorrelated in time-frequency.
 We also measure the second-order autocorrelation function $g^{(2)}$ of the signal and herald modes with the reference blocked.
 We find $1.84(2)$ and $1.85(2)$, respectively.
-These values differ from the expected $g^{(2)} = 1+1/K$ due to noise photons produced by the waveguide~\cite{eckstein2011highly}.
+For an idealized photon pair source, $g^{(2)}_{\mathrm{ideal}} = 1+1/K$~\cite{christ2011probing}.
+However, in addition to photon pairs, our source also generates uncorrelated single photons (4(2)\% of the total counts) due to unguided down-conversion processes in the waveguide.
+Subtracting the noise photons from the $g^{(2)}$ calculation~\cite{SM,eckstein2011realistic}, we find $1.98(7)$ and $1.99(7)$ in the signal and herald modes, respectively, which agree with the value expected from the Schmidt number, $g^{(2)}_{\mathrm{ideal}} \approx 1.98$.